-- (3) The covenant shall name the authority as an intended beneficiary with the right to enforce such covenant. - §15-217-85 Completeness review. (a) Purpose.
+(i) Record keeping.
+The executive director will maintain a register of all floor area ratio transfer credits, both created and redeemed, pursuant to this section.
+On an annual basis, the executive director will update this register to reflect all known transfers and redemptions of floor area ratio transfer credits.
+[Eff 11/11/11; am and comp ] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)

+\$15-217-85 Completeness review. (a) Purpose.
 The purpose of the completeness review is to determine whether all required information is provided in a permit application.
-A completeness review shall not constitute a decision as to whether an application complies with the provisions of the rules. - (b) Applicability.
-This section applies to all applications for permits provided for in the rules. - (c) Application materials.
-No application may be deemed complete unless all of the information required by forms published by the HCDA is included and all filing fees have been paid.
-The executive director shall ensure that application materials are made available in hardcopy format at the HCDA office and electronically via the internet. - (d) Jurisdiction.
+A completeness review shall not constitute a decision as to whether or not an application complies with the provisions of the rules.

+(b) Applicability.
+This section applies to all applications for permits provided for in the rules.

+(c) Application materials.
+No application may be deemed complete unless all of the information required by forms published by the [HCDA] authority is included and all filing fees have been paid.
+The executive director shall ensure that application materials are made available in hardcopy format at the [HCDA] authority's office and electronically via the internet.

+(d) Jurisdiction.
 All applications shall be reviewed by the executive director for completeness.
-At the time of proposed filing and fee payment, the executive director may reject any application that omits information required by forms published by the HCDA.
-Once accepted for filing, the executive director's final determination on completeness of an application is appealable to the authority pursuant to section 15-217-88 (appeals). - (e) Commencement of time limit for application decision.
-Whenever the rules establish a time period for processing an application, such time period does not commence until the executive director has issued a certificate of completeness. - (f) Multiple permit approvals.
-When a proposed project requires more than one permit approval, the applicant shall apply for all such permit approvals concurrently. - (q) Completeness review process: - (1) The executive director shall provide a written determination on the completeness review within forty-five working days of receipt of the permit application.
+At the time of proposed filing and fee payment, the executive director may reject any application that omits information required by forms published by the [HCDA.] authority.
+Once accepted for filing, the executive director's final determination on completeness of an application is appealable to the authority pursuant to section 15-217-88 (appeals).

+(e) Commencement of time limit for application decision.
+Whenever the rules establish a time period for processing an application, such time period does not commence until the executive director has issued a certificate of completeness.

+(f) Multiple permit approvals.
+When a proposed project requires more than one permit approval, the applicant shall apply for all such permit approvals concurrently.

+- (g) Completeness review process: - (1) The executive director shall provide a written determination on the completeness review within forty-five working days of receipt of the permit application.
 If a permit is deemed complete, the executive director shall issue a certificate of completeness.
-If the application is determined not to be complete, the executive director's determination shall specify those parts of the application that are incomplete and shall indicate the manner in which they can be made complete, including a list and thorough description of the specific information needed to complete the application;
+If the application is determined not to be complete, the executive director's determination shall specify those parts of the application that are incomplete and shall indicate [the manner in which] how they can be made complete, including a list and thorough description of the specific information needed to complete the application; - (2) If the application requires review by any other local, state, or federal agency or entity, the executive director may require the written comments from such agency or entity prior deeming the application complete, and until such time that the executive director receives all such comments, the forty-five day period shall be tolled;